usernamevalis/this-speed-has-weight/README.md

 Basic nodejs server communicates with p5js frontend over websockets. <br>
 The server collects sensor information from an Arduino on the serial port and updates the p5js frontend using that information.<br>

-The arduio serial protocol is straight forward and easy add to more sensors/information.
+The Arduio serial protocol is straight forward and easy add to more sensors/information.
 I will add descriptions shortly<br>

 Still to do:<br>
 Add boot scripts for RPI<br>